Glossary

 Shopify Plus

 Shopify Plus is the enterprise tier of the Shopify e-commerce platform, designed for high-volume merchants doing $1M+ in annual revenue.
 It unlocks features unavailable on standard Shopify: custom checkout with Checkout Extensibility, multiple storefronts under one account, wholesale and B2B channels, higher API rate limits, and advanced automation via Shopify Flow.
 For development teams, Shopify Plus opens access to the Checkout API and allows more aggressive customization of the purchase funnel.
-The decision to build on Shopify Plus versus custom typically hinges on whether your business logic can be expressed within Shopify's data model — if it cannot, custom is the right answer.
+The decision to build on Shopify Plus versus custom typically hinges on whether your business logic can be expressed within Shopify's data model.
+If it cannot, custom is the right answer.

 Engagement